2019 Guide to Guatemala - Antigua and Lake Atitlán

 The second half of our trip was in Lago de Atitlán, a crater lake surrounded by three large volcanos.
 We loved Antigua, but this place blew our minds and we were happy to spend the most time here.
 There are several villages lining the lake, but we had a chance to only experience four in total - Jaibalito (where we stayed), Santiago, San Pedro and Panajachel (the village you arrive in).

 Our shuttle was running 1.5 hours late out of Antigua (we found that this was pretty normal), so we ended up getting to see it for the first time as the sun was setting with a light fog, pictured above.
 The shuttle from Antigua takes you into Panajachel, the biggest village on the lake.
 Transportation between villages is completed through boat taxis, or lanchas.
 Because of the quickly setting sun, we hired a private boat taxi to get to our village of Jaibalito before dark, which took approximately 10 minutes dock-to-dock.
 Private lanchas go straight to your destination vs stopping at every dock to pick up more commuters.
 No waiting required.
-Definitely worth it if you’re in a hurry!

 If you’re worried about finding the right boat to go to when getting to any of the docks at any village on the lake, all you need to do is say, “Quiero un lancha a (village name) por favor” and you’ll be pointed in the right direction.
-We found that there were usually English-speaking people to help guide you to a boat to speed up the process.

 The residents are mostly Mayan, so you will hear a mixture of Kakchiqel (their native language) and Spanish.
 The kids are eager to help and will expect a quetzal as a tip, so make sure to have a few handy.
 It seems to be quiet and sleepy during the day, but wakes up at night.
 Music gets louder and there are a ton of dogs that bark through the entire night.
 We didn’t mind the noise at all and turned the fan on in our Airbnb to wash it out.